4 minute read

 Make sure any products you use on your bod are non-comedogenic (read: don’t clog pores) and don’t contain irritating ingredients like coconut oil or sulfates.
 To learn more, check out our guide on how to check the ingredients in your skincare products for pore-clogging or irritating ingredients.

 To treat body acne, it helps to build your routine step by step.
 Start with a good zinc pyrithione soap for a few weeks.
 Acne can be caused partly by a common fungus that lives on the skin, and zinc pyrithione helps fight this fungus.
 Many people see a difference after replacing their normal cleanser with a daily zinc soap.

-Remember, we’re here for you when the going gets rough, so keep in touch with us and the Curology community on social and ask your Curology provider any pressing questions that aren’t answered in our guides.
+Remember, we’re here for you when the going gets rough.
+Send your Curology provider a message with any pressing questions that aren’t answered in our guides.
 Any skin strategy works best when you ease into it and take your time.
 However, in some cases, body acne may take stronger medications to deal with.
 Check with your medical provider for more options if your body acne is particularly stubborn or is leaving scars.

 Your first month of custom skincare is free.
 After that, pick your plan.
 Pause or cancel anytime.